biblion84/pomodoro_arduino/README.md

 It's a pomodoro timer with basic functionnalities :
   * It counts down from 25 minutes and switch to a 5 minutes pause
   * It has a button that can pause current timer or skip session, to go into pause or work mode quickly
-  * You'll know when to stop working it's led indicates it
+  * You'll know when to stop working its led indicates it

 # Components